Close Menu

 1. What happens if I miss the April 15 tax filing deadline?

-If you miss the April 15 deadline without filing an extension, you may face penalties and interest on any taxes owed.
-However, you can file for an automatic six-month extension using Form 4868, which extends your filing deadline to October 15.
-Remember, this extension does not delay payment of taxes due.
+If you miss the April 15 deadline and don’t file an extension, you could face penalties and interest on any taxes you owe.
+You can get a six-month extension by filing Form 4868, which moves your deadline to October 15.
+Just remember, this extension doesn’t give you more time to pay your taxes.

 2. How do I decide between the standard deduction and itemizing?

 Select the option that yields the lowest taxable income.
-If your deductible expenses exceed the standard deduction amount ($14,600 for singles and $29,200 for married couples filing jointly in 2024), itemizing may result in greater tax savings.
+If your deductible expenses exceed the standard deduction ($14,600 for singles and $29,200 for married couples filing jointly in 2024), itemizing may yield greater tax savings.
 Tax software or a tax professional can help evaluate your situation.

 3. Is tax preparation software worth using?